-- nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements, and other nutrition based therapy; - nutritional counseling for either individuals or groups, except as identified under Diabetes Services, and except as defined under Nutritional Counseling in the ADDITIONAL BENEFIT COVERAGE DETAILS section; - 3. food of any kind.
-Foods that are not covered include: - enteral feedings and other nutritional and electrolyte formulas, including infant formula and donor breast milk, even if they are specifically created to treat inborn errors of metabolism such as phenylketonuria (PKU), unless they are the only source of nutrition.
-Infant formula available over the counter is always excluded; - foods to control weight, treat obesity (including liquid diets), lower cholesterol or control diabetes; - oral vitamins and minerals; - meals you can order from a menu, for an additional charge, during an Inpatient Stay; and - other dietary and electrolyte supplements; - 4. health club memberships and programs, and spa treatments; and - 5. health education classes unless offered by the Claims Administrator (UHC) or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.
+- 10 nutritional or cosmetic therapy using high dose or mega quantities of vitamins, minerals or elements, and other nutrition based therapy; - 20 nutritional counseling for either individuals or groups, except as identified under Diabetes Services, and except as defined under Nutritional Counseling in the ADDITIONAL BENEFIT COVERAGE DETAILS section; - 36 food of any kind, infant formula, standard milk-based formula, and donor breast milk.
+This exclusion does not apply to enteral formula and other modified food products for which Benefits are provided as described under Enteral Nutrition; - 40 health club memberships and programs, and spa treatments; and - 50 health education classes unless offered by the Claims Administrator (UHC) or its affiliates, including but not limited to asthma, smoking cessation, and weight control classes.